ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 ### KF

-This is a linear Kalman-filter module used when AIS-messages are received on obstacle positions, speed and course, to enable more robustness for the PSB-MPC against track loss and missing AIS-messages.
+This is a linear Kalman-filter module used when obstacle states are received from a tracker node, to enable more robustness for the PSB-MPC against track loss.

 ### MROU

-This is the Mean-reverting Ornstein-Uhlenbeck process used for the prediction of the independent obstacle trajectories and corresponding covariance.
+This is the Mean-reverting Ornstein-Uhlenbeck process used for the prediction of the independent obstacle trajectories and covariance.

 ### CPE